michbeck100/pv-monitoring/README.md

 ### Sponsoring

-Do you like this plugin?
+Do you like this project?
 Then consider a donation to support development.

 <span class="badge-paypal"><a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=2T48JXA589B4Y" title="Donate to this project using Paypal"><img src="https://img.shields.io/badge/paypal-donate-yellow.svg" alt="PayPal donate button" /></a></span>